hsel-netsys/iceflow/README.md

 Detailed installation instructions can be found in the file [Install.md](Install.md).

+## Documentation

+IceFlow's documentation can be found [here](). <!-- TODO: Insert GitHub Pages link -->
+Alternatively, you can generate the documentation locally using Doxygen and running the `doxygen` command in the repository's root directory.

 ## Code Style

 In order to achieve a consistent style, IceFlow's codebase is formatted using